 The Bowl, Guadeloupe Mtns.
 NP.

-It is my opinion having hiked both that the Northern Appalachians, and particularly the mountains of New Hampshire and Maine, are FAR better than the southern for hiking.
+It is my opinion having hiked both that the Northern Appalachians, and particularly the mountains of New Hampshire and Maine, are better than the southern for hiking.
 I did a TON of hiking in the White Mountains in my younger days and below are what I consider to be the best of the best…but there are many more worthy of hiking.
 Please RESEARCH THE TRAILS CAREFULLY before undertaking any of them.
 Most are severe challenges; some could be dangerous under the wrong conditions.
-Beware Mt.
-Washington especially.
+Beware Mount Washington especially.

 Top Ten New England Trails: